 Can Guinea Pigs Eat Peanut Butter?

-New guinea pig owners have a lot to learn to take good care of their guinea pigs.
+New guinea pig owners have a lot to learn to take good care of their pets.
 One of the most important aspects of good care is learning about a healthy guinea pig diet.

 Can Guinea Pigs Eat Peanuts?

-As guinea pigs also cannot digest processed food, the answer to whether guinea pigs can eat peanut butter is even more obvious.
+Since guinea pigs also can’t digest processed food, the answer to whether they can eat peanut butter is even more obvious.
+Sunflower seeds are another common snack that falls in the same “not safe” category.

 How Often Can a Guinea Pig Eat Peanut Butter?

-Guinea pigs shouldn’t eat peanut butter – not even once.
+This question comes up often, and the answer is simple: never.
+Guinea pigs shouldn’t eat peanut butter, not even once.

 Can Peanut Butter Make My Guinea Pig Sick?

-Even if your guinea pig doesn’t end up with indigestion or diarrhea, eating peanut butter can lead to serious complications over time.
+Even if your guinea pig doesn’t end up with indigestion or diarrhea right away, eating peanut butter can lead to serious complications over time.
+It will directly cause weight gain and obesity.

 Is Peanut Butter Safe for Guinea Pigs?

-It is also too high in fat for your guinea pig to digest appropriately.
+It’s also too high in fat for their digestive system to handle properly.

-After processing fibers, they get energy from the produced volatile fatty acids.
+After processing fibers, they get energy from volatile fatty acids.
+Peanut butter doesn’t provide the right kind of fiber at all.

-Peanut butter is not a healthy treat for guinea pigs.
+Peanut butter isn’t a healthy treat for guinea pigs.
+You might want to know whether there’s any safe amount, but there isn’t.

-Few beneficial vitamins which peanut butter has are easily obtained through other foods which are safe for your pet.
+It’s best to skip peanut butter entirely from your guinea pig diet.
+The few beneficial vitamins it contains are easily obtained through other foods that are actually safe for your pet.

-Feed fresh vegetables and fruits to your guinea pig as a treat.
+Feed fresh vegetables and fruits as treats instead.

-Though peanut butter is suitable for humans, but not for guinea pigs even as a treat.
+While it’s fine for humans, it’s not suitable for guinea pigs even as a treat.

 Calories

-Extra weight is very problematic for your guinea pigs for many reasons.
+Extra weight is very problematic for guinea pigs.

-While this can provide humans with energy but it’s too much for a guinea pig to consume and handle.
+In 50 grams of peanut butter there are 9.78 grams of carbohydrates, with 4.5 grams from sugar.
+While this can provide humans with energy, it’s too much for a guinea pig to consume and handle.

-This extremely high amount of sugar content can upset their stomach and cause health issues.
+This high sugar content can upset their stomach and cause health issues.

 Protein

-Protein is also high in peanut butter, it’s around 12.5 grams in 50 grams of peanut butter.
+Protein is also high in peanut butter, around 12.5 grams in 50 grams.
+That’s not good for a guinea pig either.

 Fats

-Many peanut butter brands also add extra fat for taste, flavor, and texture.
+Many brands also add extra fat for taste, flavor, and texture.

-Guinea pigs cannot handle so much fat in their diet and it’s not good for their digestive system because this can lead to dehydration and diarrhea.
+Guinea pigs can’t handle so much fat in their diet.
+It’s not good for their digestive system and can lead to dehydration and diarrhea.

 Salt